thaibirding.com by Nick Upton

 Further along the trail emerges into some open country where there is a great viewpoint out over the mountain.
 This habitat contains some different species for some variety to a morning's birding with Red-whiskered Bulbul, Fire-breasted Flowerpecker and Rusty-cheeked Scimitar-babbler all being common.
 It is also a good place to look out for soaring raptors such as Oriental Honey-buzzard and Grey-faced Buzzard.
 Skulking species such as Hill Prinia and Russet Bush Warbler also exist here but seeing them in the thick vegetation is a real challenge.
 This trail goes on for many kilometres for those who like hiking and it could turn up some unusual birds.

 Campsite : Although in the past the main target species for most people here was Black-tailed Crake it is seldom seen these days due to poor management of the habitat by the national park staff.
 The plan used to be to sit somewhere near the road and look at the gap between the two overgrown marshy patches to have a chance of seeing the crake; you may be lucky in the late afternoon.
-Some have tried using call playback to lure the crake into a viewable position but my fear is that the birds have heard this so many times that they no longer react and the national park authorities seem to do their best to disturb the crakes with innapropriate tree-planting and even dumping road-building materials on the area it used to be seen regularly on.
+Some have tried using call playback to lure the crake into a viewable position but my fear is that the birds have heard this so many times that they no longer react and the national park authorities seem to do their best to disturb the crakes with innapropriate tree-planting and even dumping road-building materials on the area in which it used to be seen regularly.
 The service road here continues through some pine forest where it is easy to see Japanese Tit, Ashy Bulbul, Grey-capped Pygmy Woodpecker and a few other species.

 Mrs Goulds SunbirdBird Watching Tours To Doi Inthanon: